bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-04-newsletter.md

   splicing] transaction, but is later paid by the buyer when the payment is routed.
-If the amount isn't sufficient enough to cover the on-chain fee required for the transaction to confirm, the seller can double-spend it to use their liquidity elsewhere.
+If the amount isn't sufficient enough to cover the on-chain fee required for the transaction to confirm, the seller can double-spend it to use their liquidity elsewhere. {% assign timestamp="29:17" %}

 - [Eclair #2875][] implements funding fee credits as specified in [BLIPs #41][], allowing on-the-fly funding (see PR above) clients to accept payments that are too small to cover the on-chain fees for a channel.
 Once sufficient fee credits have been accumulated, an on-chain transaction such as a channel funding or [splice][topic splicing] is created using the fee credits.
-Clients rely on liquidity providers to honour the fee credits in future transactions.
+Clients rely on liquidity providers to honour the fee credits in future transactions. {% assign timestamp="31:19" %}

 - [LDK #3303][] adds a new `PaymentId` for inbound payments to improve idempotent event handling.
 This allows users to easily check if an event has